Critics say IG’s report let FAA off the hook in certification of Boeing’s flawed 737 MAX

 Members of Congress keen to reform the Federal Aviation Administration (FAA) welcomed a government report Wednesday that documented how Boeing withheld details of a key new flight control system during certification of its 737 MAX.
-However, some critics said it didn’t go far enough.
+However, some critics said the report didn’t go far enough.

-An FAA safety engineer familiar with how the MAX was certified said the report by the Department of Transportation’s Inspector General (IG) failed to fully expose failures by the FAA in the regulatory process.
+An FAA safety engineer familiar with how the MAX was certified said the report by the Department of Transportation’s inspector general (IG) failed to fully expose failures by the FAA in the regulatory process.

 “The report put most of the blame on Boeing for not notifying FAA technical staff about the system,” said the engineer, referring to the Maneuvering Characteristics Augmentation System (MCAS) that activated erroneously in both crashes.
 “It didn’t go into much that was critical of the FAA.”